 A program designed to help Embrace Diversity, Build on Strengths and Grow Community

-Australia is still a country struggling for an identity that includes all of its citizens: an identity that all can accept as truthful and then work together for the common good of the society.
-Neighbours Without Borders (NWB) is a dynamic innovation drawing on Palms experience since 1961 of preparing people for cross-cultural engagement.
+We are struggling for an identity that includes all of our citizens: an identity that all can accept as truthful and allows us to work together for the common good of the society as a whole.
+Palms experience since 1961 of preparing people for cross-cultural engagement globally teaches us that the frontline of any national struggle is in local communities.
+Neighbours Without Borders (NWB) is a dynamic innovation that enables you to uniquely address the struggle as it manifests in your community.

 Who needs it?